 - European Schengen Area countries of: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 US Embassies and Consulates in these and other countries could limit or suspend consular operations at any time with little or no notice.
-For the latest updates, as announced by the Department of State, consult travel advisories at travel.state.gov and the State Department’s Current Outbreak of Coronavirus Disease 2019 page.
+For the latest updates, as announced by the Department of State, consult travel advisories at travel.state.gov.

 We will continue to monitor and provide updates on these fast-moving developments and travel restrictions.
 For additional guidance on the legal, regulatory and commercial implications of the SARS-CoV-2 virus visit Squire Patton Boggs’ Coronavirus COVID-19 resource page.